 - 1. Introduce yourself and the program - 2.
 Explain the reason for your visit - 3.
-Explain the Migrant Education Program (services are free, information confidential) - 4.
-Explain that you will need to ask some questions to determine eligibility for the program. - 5.
-Ask questions to determine eligibility. - 6.
-If you determine that the family qualifies, introduce the COE.
+Explain the MEP (services are free, information confidential) - Explain that you will need to ask some questions to determine eligibility for the program. - 5.
+Ask questions to determine eligibility. - If you determine that the family qualifies, introduce the COE.
 If the family does not qualify, refer the family to other programs in the school or community. - 7.
 Complete the COE. - 8.
 Explain to the family: - a.
 The final decision on eligibility will be made at the office - b.
 That with their signature, parents/guardians are consenting to services. - c.
 The length of eligibility for the program. - d.
 FERPA rights. - e.
 The COE is a legal document.
-Information must be accurate and complete. - 9.
-Review COE with parents or Emancipated Youth.
+Information must be accurate and complete. - Review COE with parents or Emancipated Youth.
 (Make sure permission for services box is marked.) - 10.
 Ask the parents/guardian to sign and date COE. - 11.
 Sign and date the COE yourself - 12.
-Tell family somebody may visit to review the information (Q.C.) - 13.
-Leave COE's pink copy and explain how participant may contact the program. - 14.
-Ask for referrals.
-(Do they know anybody else who may qualify?)
+Tell family somebody may visit to review the information (Q.C.)